-The remainder of this results section will summarise the qualitative findings in a narrative manner, using illustrative quotations to support and amplify key points.
-A more detailed analysis based on the use of MAXMaps and the identification of key concepts, theories and co-occurring themes, is provided later in Sections 7.2.1 - 7.2.3.
+The remainder of this results section will summarize the qualitative findings in a narrative manner, using illustrative quotations to support and amplify key points.
+A more detailed analysis based on the use of MAXMaps and the identification of key concepts, theories and co-occurring themes, is provided later in Sections 9.2.1-9.2.3.
 As mentioned previously, a sensitivity analysis was carried out to determine if the MAXMaps of co-occurring themes were affected by the removal of studies with a very low CerQual score from the analysis.
 The results from this sensitivity analysis generally led to little or no change to the analysis.
-The detail of each sensitivity analysis is presented in sections 7.2.1 - 7.2.3.
+The detail of each sensitivity analysis is presented in Sections 9.2.1-9.2.3.

-Data will be presented in two main sections, which examine respectively the successes or implementation facilitators (section 4.7.2) and challenges to implementation (4.7.3).
-Two crosscutting themes - 'processes' and 'contributory factors' - will be discussed in parallel and intermittently dispersed throughout the results sections, as appropriate.
-Some of the key messages from these themes will be expanded below, informed by the use of more MAXMaps and contextualised with the use of selected illustrative quotes transcribed directly from included studies and based both on participants' actual responses as well as comments from the authors.
+Data will be presented in two main sections, which examine respectively the successes or implementation facilitators (6.7.2) and challenges to implementation (6.7.3).
+Two cross-cutting themes -'processes' and 'contributory factors' - will be discussed in parallel and intermittently dispersed throughout the results sections, as appropriate.
+Some of the key messages from these themes will be expanded below, informed by the use of more MAXMaps and contextualized with the use of selected illustrative quotes transcribed directly from included studies and based both on participants' actual responses as well as comments from the authors.

-4.7.2 Overarching (Macro) theme 1: Implementation facilitators disability or their representative (Appendix 10 - rows 376 - 451); (2) 'mechanisms of success' (Appendix 10 - rows 288 - 375); and (3) the perspectives of staff or organisational representatives (Appendix 10 - rows 101 - 125) (see Figure 4.6).
+6.7.2 | Overarching (Macro) theme 1: Implementation facilitators

+The first overarching (Macro - level 1) theme - 'implementation facilitators' - contained three macro (level 2) categories or subthemes relating to: (a) 'perceived benefits' for people with a disability or their representative (Appendix 10 - rows 376-451), (b) 'mechanisms of success' (Appendix 10 - rows 288-375), and (c) the perspectives of staff or organizational representatives (Appendix 10 - rows 101-125) (see Figure 6).
 Each is described in more detail below.